 I altered the basic sweet biscotti dough significantly, eliminating the sugar completely.

-The savoury dough needs to be a little wetter than for sweet biscotti, so I find I usually need to add all of the egg.
+The savoury dough needs to be a little wetter than for sweet biscotti, so I find I usually need to add all of the 3 eggs.
 It is a very forgiving dough, too, so you can get away with adding a little more milk if needed until you get a dough that shapes easily without cracking as you roll it.

 I also use a few ground walnuts, a little Parmesan and some smoked garlic powder in the basic dough, which add a lovely subtle flavour, before splitting the dough and adding the extra flavours for each type of biscotti.